mishamyrt/mobile-tools-autoeq/README.md

 npx mobiletools2autoeq input.txt output.csv
 ```

-## Why?
+## Correction

-It is worth calibrating the speakers to get a smooth amplitude-frequency response.
 I suggest using a combination of the following:

 1. [MobileTools](https://apps.apple.com/ru/app/mobile-tools-by-audiocontrol/id1321129383) — iOS app that uses calibrated microphone profiles to record FFT.
 2. [mobiletools2autoeq](https://github.com/mishamyrt/mobiletools2autoeq) — This utility that converts measurements from MobileTools format into a format that AutoEQ understands.